 This is a nifty little juicer that works nicely in collecting all the juice into the jug below which has measurement markings on it so you know how much you’ve got.
 It’s also got two sides so you can juice big or small fruit.

-It doesn’t say on the packaging but I had a snoop around the website and found that it is in fact BPA free plastic that’s used which is good, and the metal shows no sign of rusting after extensive use.
+It doesn’t say on the packaging but I had a snoop around the website and found that it is BPA-free plastic that’s used which is good, and the metal shows no sign of rusting after extensive use.